 - High efficiency particulate arrestance (HEPA) filters.
 With a finer scale than synthetic and fiberglass filters, these trap more dust.
 HEPA filters will cost you more than other types but they are better at improving air quality.
 For families with young children or allergy sufferers, HEPA filters are the best option.
 Most filters will need to be changed every two to three months.

 - Washable air filters.
 You won’t find as many options for washable filters as they’re a limited market.
 They contain a cloth barrier that traps dust and can be washed and reused.
 Since these models can be harder to find in the hardware store, you may want to search for them online.
 If you’re looking for a more eco-friendly approach to filters and don’t mind hosing your filter down each month, you could really enjoy a washable filter.
 Consider buying two so you can rotate their use.

 Next time you’re at the hardware store, you’ll be able to decide with confidence.
 Now’s a great time to get your annual service appointment for summer.
-Call us today at 760-241-0441 for your air conditioning repair and service in Apple Valley, CA from Taylor Made Air.
+Call us today at 760-241-0441 for your AC repair in Hesperia and HVAC services in Apple Valley, CA from Taylor Made Air.